Yale Jackson School of Global Affairs

 The Yale Jackson School of Global Affairs (formerly the Jackson Institute for Global Affairs) is the professional school of international studies at Yale University, located in New Haven, Connecticut.
 Established in 2022, it is Yale's newest professional school.
 It offers undergraduate, graduate, and professional education programs.

 Its predecessor, the Jackson Institute for Global Affairs, was originated in 2010 and transitioned to a professional school under a decision by the Yale Corporation in 2022.
 It is the first new Yale professional school created since 1976.
+The Dean, who leads the school, is Jim Levinsohn.
+In September 2024, former British Prime Minister Theresa May was named as the center’s inaugural Blue Senior Fellow.